parryc/thevoid/templates/leflan/books_language-book-collection.md

 ## Book Types Represented

 Bilingual Texts – 6
-Coursebook – 24
+Coursebook – 25
 Dictionary – 47
-Grammar – 33
+Grammar – 34
 Phrasebook – 11
 Study – 7
 Verb list – 3

 ## Languages

-A note on tags.
 There are two types of tags, those for the languages of the book and those for the type of book.

 * language A → language B. The text is meant to be used by speakers of B, looking to understand language A.
 * {book type}.
 This lists the type of book, such as a dictionary, a coursebook, or something else.
 In rare cases, there may be multiple types listed, if the book can function as more than one type.